sojolrana/Smart-Meal-Management-System/README.md

 # Smart Meal Management System

 A full-stack, containerized web application designed to modernize meal management for university residence halls.
-This system replaces inefficient paper-based processes with a modern, cashless, and data-driven platform for students, hall administrators, and kitchen staff.
+This system replaces inefficient paper-based processes with a modern, cashless, and data-driven platform for students, hall administrators, and kitchen staff .

 ## 🚀 Live Demo